No significant cyber security breach

 Incorporate Cyber culture in our DNA

-Several initiatives were launched to raise awareness among employees to the cyber threats that emerged in this context, as well as public alerts to customers and society in general, regarding situations in which cyber criminals tried to take advantage of Galp's reputation for carrying out cyber fraud attempts.
-Galp continued to invest in promoting a Cyber Culture program through its “CyberOn” brand.
-Apart from dozens of awareness contents, campaigns, and trainings – inc. regular phishing exercises - a new Cyber Gamification platform is being implemented to explore other Cybersecurity gaps and measure the effectiveness of the awareness and trainings contents being developed through this adaptive learning approach.
-Also aligned with our goal of incorporating cyber culture in our DNA, we’ll have from 2023 onwards mandatory trainings on cybersecurity topics.
+Additionally, in 2023, several initiatives were launched to raise employee awareness of the cyber threats that have gained weight in the current macro context, as well as public alerts to customers and society in general regarding situations in which cybercriminals have tried to take advantage of Galp’s reputation to carry out cyber fraud attempts.
+Galp continued to invest in promoting a Cybersecurity culture programme through its “CyberOn” brand.
+In addition to dozens of awareness-raising contents, campaigns and training – including regular phishing exercises – a new Cyber Gamification platform, “CyberOnYou”, was put in place to explore other security gaps and measure the effectiveness of the awareness-raising and training content being developed through this adaptive learning approach.
+Also, in line with our goal of incorporating a cyber culture into our DNA, since 2023 we have had compulsory training on Cybersecurity topics.